Code-By-Script/CSharp-ConsoleMethods/README.md

  [![YouTube](https://img.icons8.com/?size=48&id=19318&format=png)](https://www.youtube.com/@CodeByScript) |
 ---

-## 📝 **Thank You for Reading!**
+## 🙏 **Thank you for checking this out!**

-🙏 **Thank you for reading my Visual Studio installation guide!** I hope this guide made your installation experience smooth and fun.
-With the .NET Desktop Development workload installed, you're now fully prepared to follow along with all my tutorials and projects.
-Don't forget to share your feedback, and stay tuned for more cool content!
+ You’re now equipped to utilize Console.WriteLine and other essential console methods in your terminal projects.
+Dive into coding, and feel free to provide feedback.
+Stay tuned for more useful content!

 **Happy Coding!** ✨💻🚀